Late December, 2002, Haarlem:

-I remember trying to use a cash machine so I could pay the driver but I was far to drunk to operate the buttons.
+I remember trying to use a cash machine so I could pay the driver but I was far too drunk to operate the buttons.
 I must have told him I would be able to give him the money at my house because I then remember driving around Haarlem again.
-What I couldn’t remember at the time was the directions to my house.
+What I couldn’t remember at the time were the directions to my house.

-I walked for what felt like miles with out knowing where I was going.
-Despite another memory blank I some how ended up back in Amsterdam, right back where everything had started.
+I walked for what felt like miles without knowing where I was going.
+Despite another memory blank I somehow ended up back in Amsterdam, right back where everything had started.
+How could I be lost in Amsterdam again?
 In my drunken brain I came up with the idea of taking a night bus home.
 It seemed perfect.
 Why hadn’t I thought of it before?
 So I got on a bus, a random bus.
-A short while into the journey the rational side of my brain some how managed to surface to tell me the bus was not going any where near home.
+A short while into the journey the rational side of my brain some how managed to surface to tell me the bus was not going anywhere near home.
 All I could do was wait for the bus to complete its route.

 Back To – Late December, 2002, Haarlem:

 It was an early December morning when I slowly opened my eyes and with relief found myself in my own bed.
 Most of the night before was a messy blur of memories lost in a mix of alcohol.
 It had been a heavy night of unplanned drinking.
 My head should have been killing me but it felt fine.
 Even my stomach felt fine.
 I didn’t think about it too much.
 I was just happy the ordeal was over.
 I could relax…

 But then I noticed something very odd indeed… My hangover was in my foot.